Marie Gottschalk

-Marie Gottschalk (born December 17, 1958) is an American political scientist and professor of political science at the University of Pennsylvania, known for her work on mass incarceration in the United States.
-Gottschalk is the author of The Prison and the Gallows: The Politics of Mass Incarceration in America (2006) and Caught: the Prison State and the Lockdown of American Politics (2016).
+Marie Gottschalk is an American political scientist and professor of political science at the University of Pennsylvania, known for her work on mass incarceration in the United States.
+Gottschalk is the author of The Prison and the Gallows: The Politics of Mass Incarceration in America (2006), Caught: the Prison State and the Lockdown of American Politics (2016) and Crime and No Punishment: Wealth, Power, and Violence in America (2025).
 Her research investigates the origins of the carceral state in the United States, the critiques of the scope and size of the carceral network, and the intersections of the carceral state with race and economic inequality.

-Early life

-Gottschalk was born on December 17, 1958.
-She received her B.A. in history from Cornell University, her M.P.A. from Princeton University’s Woodrow Wilson School, and her M.A. and Ph.D. in political science from Yale University.

 Career

 In the 1980s she spent two years in China as a university lecturer and published on international relationships between China and the United States under the Bush administration.
 By 1992, after having worked as a journalist, she was associate editor of World Policy Journal (WPJ).
 In a 1992 WPJ article she echoed concerns expressed by Washington Post journalist, Colman McCarthy that the American media, which were under "unprecedented restrictions" during the Gulf War, was—like the "American consumer, corporation and Congress"—being profoundly re-shaped by the Bush administration.
 Before joining the University of Pennsylvania, she also worked as a visiting scholar at the Russell Sage Foundation and as a Fulbright Program Distinguished Lecturer in Japan.
 She served on the American Academy of Arts and Sciences' National Task Force on Mass Incarceration and the National Academy of Sciences' Committee on the Causes and Consequences of High Rates of Incarceration.
 She was featured among the experts interviewed in the Academy Award-nominated 2016 documentary 13th.